Serving Greater Los Angeles

 Communal or standard aftercare refers to the grouping of animals together for cremation.
 The ashes are scattered by the crematory.

-Private Cremation is where your pet is individually reduced to natural elements of ash and returned to your home in a container of your choice within one week.
-We provide a decorative cedar chest.
-You may choose a different urn.
-Please ask our dispatcher for other urn choices
+Private Cremation is where your pet is individually reduced to natural elements of ash and returned to your home in decorative urn that we provide.
+Please ask our dispatcher for a selection or urns.

 Private Burial is where your pet makes a final resting place in a licensed Pet Cemetery.

 If you are interested in determining the cause of death, we can offer a post-mortem examination or necropsy if requested.
 Laboratory samples may be submitted as needed to aid in the diagnosis.
 Remember, 911 VETS PriVET will never sell or donate deceased pets for use in scientific experiments or for use in commerce.

 How do I cope with the loss of my friend?

 It is never an easy process losing a member of the family.
 Our pet companions have given us unconditional love and a life filled with joy.
 There are no universal answers for everyone.
 That being said, most people deal with the loss through:

 Grief – Even those who share their lives with many animals may experience intense grief when they lose their companion.
 You may chastise yourself for grieving just another animal, but you will need to realize that your pet was not just another animal.
 Pets are part of our family, and you build a special bond with them, and that bond cannot be replaced by another.